Bintangor, Sarawak: Demographics

 The Chinese (mostly Fuzhounese), Malays, and Iban people forms the majority of the ethnic groups in the Bintangor town.
 In 1922, there were 300 people staying in Bintangor.
 This number increased to 2,000 people in 1930, followed by 4,000 people in 1940, and 9,000 people in 1950.
 Majority of the Chinese people in Bintangor are Christians.

 Economy

 In 1927, Catholic missionary from Netherlands named Father Bergh first introduced lime to Bintangor.
-Ling Ming Lok was the first one who successfully cultivated the lime near the Rajang river.
-Mass production of lime with unique taste has earned the town the nickname "lime town" (桔子城）.
+Ling Ming Lok was the first person who successfully cultivated the lime near the Rajang river.
+Mass production of lime with unique taste has earned the town the nickname "lime town" (桔子城).
 There was once a factory in Bintangor which produced the "Green Mountain" brand of lime beverages, but with the competition from the outside branded soft-drink manufacturers, the factory was closed down.
 Rice mills and sago mills operations were the main economic activities at that time.

 Besides, Bintangor also cultivated honey pomelo.